Jovi (musician): Music career

-In September 2014, Jovi released his video "Cash" (Mets l'argent à terre) to wide acclaim across Cameroon.
+In September 2014 Jovi released his video "Cash" (Mets l'argent à terre) to wide acclaim across Cameroon.
 In December 2014, Jovi released his video "Et P8 Koi," which became a hit across French-speaking West Africa, getting heavy rotation on Trace Urban, and debuting at No. 1 on Trace Urban's premiere episode of "Hip Hop 10 Made in Africa."
-In 2015, Jovi was nominated for an MTV Africa Music Award (MAMA) for Best Francophone artist.
-On 20 May 2015 Jovi released his sophomore album, Mboko God, which was nominated for a 2016 Kora Award for Best Album.
-Jovi's music videos are played regularly on Trace Urban, and in 2015, Jovi was featured on Trace TV in "The 15 artists to follow in 2015," and "One of the 10 African Rappers You Should Definitely Know."
+In 2015, Jovi was nominated for an MTV Africa Music Award (MAMA) for Best Francophone Artist.
+On 20 May 2015, Jovi released his second album, Mboko God, which was nominated for a 2016 Kora Award for Best Album.
+Jovi's music videos are played regularly on Trace Urban, and in 2015, Jovi was featured on Trace TV in "The 15 Artists to follow in 2015," and "One of the 10 African Rappers You Should Definitely Know."

-Under his pseudonym Le Monstre, Jovi produces his records and is renowned for his compelling fusion of traditional hip hop and classic Cameroon/African sounds and instruments with new contemporary sounds.
-Jovi's lyrics are in English, French, Cameroonian Pidgin English and francanglais (a fusion of French, English and Cameroonian Pidgin English).
+Under his pseudonym Le Monstre, Jovi produces his records and is renowned for his compelling fusion of traditional hip-hop and classic Cameroon/African sounds and instruments with new contemporary sounds.
+Jovi's lyrics are in English, French, Cameroonian Pidgin English, and FrancAnglais (a fusion of French, English, and Cameroonian Pidgin English).
 Jovi also produces music for artists in New Bell Music as well as for international artists.
 Jovi co-wrote and co-produced Akon's song "Shine the Light," which Akon released as a video on 26 January 2016.
 Jovi has been regularly featured in the online music magazine OkayAfrica.
-On 29 February 2016 Jovi was featured in an interview with The Fader, which featured the world-premiere of his single "Bad Influence."
+On 29 February 2016, Jovi was featured in an interview with The Fader, which featured the world premiere of his single "Bad Influence."
 In a Vibe magazine article published on 28 June 2016, author Natelege Whaley states Jovi is one of the African artists "flipping trap and taking it to new heights sonically."